lamebrowndev/lamebrowndev/README.md

 # Hi there 👋,

-🚀 Senior Full-Stack Developer | AI Enthusiast | Builder of Scalable Web Apps
+🚀 Senior Full-Stack Developer | AI Enthusiast | React.js Nerd

 I’m a passionate developer who loves designing end-to-end systems that are fast, reliable, and delightful to use.
 From crafting sleek frontends to building robust backends and deploying on the cloud — I thrive across the stack.